Cold Prey

 Cold Prey (Fritt Vilt, lit.
 "Open Season") is a 2006 Norwegian slasher film directed by Roar Uthaug.
 It premiered in Norway on October 13, 2006, and was the 9th highest-grossing film of the year in Norway.
-It was followed by Cold Prey 2: Resurrection in 2008.
+It was followed by Cold Prey 2 in 2008.

 Plot

-In Jotunheimen, a boy with a large birthmark covering one eye runs frantically through a blizzard, pursued by an unknown entity.
-Eventually, his pursuer catches up to him.
-Despite his pleas, the person proceeds to bury him alive in the snow.
+In Jotunheimen, a boy with a large birthmark covering the left eye runs frantically through a blizzard, pursued by an unknown entity.
+Eventually, his pursuer catches up to him and buries him alive in the snow.

 Years later, a young group of friends consisting of Jannicke, her boyfriend Eirik, and their friends, Mikal, Ingunn, and Morten Tobias are going on a snowboarding vacation in Jotunheimen.
-They drive to a secluded area in the mountains to avoid the crowds.
-When they arrive at the peak, they immediately begin snowboarding down the mountain slopes.
-Morten Tobias suddenly takes a bad fall and breaks his leg.
-Jannicke takes charge and sets his leg but realizes they cannot care for it properly out in the elements.
-They also have no cell reception and the car is too far away to get there before dark.
+Morten Tobias took a bad fall from skiing and broke his leg.
+Jannicke sets his leg but they have no cell reception and their car is too far away for medical evacuation.
 Wandering over a hill, they spot a lodge and decide to seek help there.

-When they get to the lodge, Eirik discovers that the place is deserted.
-He breaks in through a window and unlocks a door.
+Eirik, after discovering that the lodge is deserted, breaks in and opens the door.
 As Jannicke looks for medical supplies she comes across a box that contains superglue and a single shotgun shell.
-Jannicke treats Morten's broken leg with alcohol and the superglue.
-Eirik, Mikal and Ingunn go explore the abandoned resort, while Jannicke stays to keep Morten company.
-The three discover the generator, which Eirik fixes, and power is restored to the resort.
-Afterwards, Mikal and Ingunn run off by themselves.
-While exploring the various lodge suites, they discover a room in disarray with a bed burnt to cinders.
-Eirik, on his way back to the parlor, hears a clanking noise from down in the cellar, and assumes it is Mikal and Ingunn.
-He calls for them to be more careful, but he receives no reply.
+Jannicke attempts first aid on Morten's broken leg with alcohol and the superglue.
+Eirik, Mikal and Ingunn explores the abandoned lodge, and discover a generator, which Eirik fixes and restores power to the lodge.

 With the lights back on, music playing and plentiful amounts of food and alcohol, the group relaxes in the parlor.
 Jannicke finds the hotel's guestbook and discovers that the last guest checked in some time in 1975 and there is a message reading "We hope you find your son".
 Inside the book, there is a picture of a family that includes the boy with a birthmark over his eye.